joshkraft/joshkraft-blog/_posts/2020-11-03-Github-Actions-for-Data-Collection.md

 ### decrypt_secret.sh

 In Step 3 above, we reference a file called `decrypt_secret.sh`.
-So far as I can tell, this is the best workflow for securely accessing API credentials (or any credentials for that matter) from a Github Action:
+So far as I can tell, this is the best workflow for securely accessing credentials from a Github Action:

 1. Store your credentials in a file, locally.
 For example, this project originally had a file like this, `secrets.json`: